crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

     upgoing leg in the inner core.
 For example in a model with a discontinuity at 5500 km depth in the inner core, the phases :code:`PKIv5500IKP` and :code:`PKIv5500ykp` are the same.
-Note that because standard models do not have discontuities in the core, these phases have not received the same level of testing.
+Note that because standard models do not have discontinuities in the core, these phases have not received the same level of testing.

 9   Scattered phases: